badgumby/arch-wsl/README.md

    `xcalc`

-7. If Xming is working properly, Xorg Calculator should popup as a new window.
+7. If `VcXsrv` is working properly, Xorg Calculator should popup as a new window.